Orlys/SpotifyLyricsNET/README.md

 ## To use the source:
 - Visual Studio 2017
 - .NET Framework 4.6.1 or newer
-- NuGet HtmlAgilityPack 1.7.0 package
+- NuGet HtmlAgilityPack 1.7.1 package

 # Changelog

+>v0.3.0:
+>- New improved UI
+>- Project converted to WPF
+>*(currently the source for this version is available only in VB.NET)*

 >v0.2.3:
 >- Added support for themes: light, dark